terrimporter/UNITE_ITSClassifier/README.md

 ```linux
 java -Xmx25g -jar /path/to/rdp_classifier_2.13/dist/classifier.jar classify -t UNITEv8.2/rRNAClassifier.properties -o outfile.txt query.fasta
 ```
 And that's it!
 The following steps are only needed if you are interested in the steps I took to reform QIIME formatted files for use with the RDP classifier.
-You can also check under the 'Releases' section to see what bootstrap support cutoffs are ideal given your average query length.
+You can also check under the [Releases](#Releases) section to see what bootstrap support cutoffs are ideal given your average query length.

 ## Get UNITE data and prepare it